 If you want to be successful, just follow this simple potty training advice.

-If you liked this post, be sure to check out my full guide on everything you need to know about being a first time mom!
+If you liked this post, be sure to check out all of my helpful articles about being a first time mom!

 Have you come across any other first time mom books that I should add to my list?